Lucie Voňková

-Lucie Voňková (28 February 1992) is a Czech former football striker, who was a member of the Czech Republic national team.
+Lucie Voňková (28 February 1992) is a Czech former footballer who played as a striker.
+She was a member of the Czech Republic national team.
 As well as playing six seasons in her native country, she played for six seasons in Germany and two in the Netherlands.

 Voňková was top scorer of the international indoor football tournament Weltklasse 2013.

 Voňková was voted footballer of the year at the 2016 and 2017 Czech Footballer of the Year (women).

 Club career

 Raised in FK Teplice, Voňková started her career in Slavia Prague, where she spent six years.
 In 2012, Voňková moved to Slavia's rival Sparta Prague.
 In her only season with Sparta, she won the domestic double and she made her UEFA Champions League debut.
-For the 2013-14 season she jumped to Germany's Frauen-Bundesliga, signing for MSV Duisburg.
+For the 2013–14 season she moved to Frauen-Bundesliga, signing for MSV Duisburg.
 After two tough years in Duisburg, where she slowly adapted to higher quality of Bundesliga, Voňková moved to FF USV Jena and she started scoring goals more often.
 On 7 July 2017, Voňková signed for Bayern Munich.
 She joined Ajax in the Eredivisie in 2019.
-She announced her retirement in June 2021 at the age of 29, due to health reasons.
+She announced her retirement in June 2021 at the age of 29, for health reasons.